Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 In order to actually execute YAYA code, you will need a [yaya.dll](https://github.com/YAYA-shiori/yaya-shiori/releases), and a yaya.txt that points to the files containing your code.

 yaya.txt has multiple options you can specify.
-First, you should specify the charset.
+First, you should specify the charset (character set).
 By default, the charset is set to SHIFT_JIS.
 (If you're from the Japanese community and you're reading this; hi!
 You can probably skip this part and use SHIFT_JIS.)
 SHIFT_JIS is not ideal unless you're writing in Japanese, so you'll want to change the charset, most likely to UTF-8.
-This can be done by adding this line to yaya.txt.
+This can be done by adding this line to yaya.txt:

 ```
 charset, UTF-8